chiakimz/FinalProjectML/README.md

 ## Introduction

 We are four novice software developers who have been teamed up based on their interest in studying Machine Learning.
 Our final project, delivered in just 9 days, is a website, documenting our journey from knowing little to nothing about Machine Learning to being able to train a bot that evaluates numbers to numbers type of data sets.
-We are all passionate about test driven development and well-crafted code, as well as following best practices of the SOLID principles taught at Makers Academy.
-Please take a look at how we used a classic supervised learning example to categorise Iris flowers by species then developed this boilerplate to train our bot to make predictions on different data sets.
+We are all passionate about Test Driven Development and well-crafted code, as well as following best practices of the SOLID principles taught at Makers Academy.
+Please take a look at how we used a classic Supervised Learning example to categorise Iris flowers by species then developed this boilerplate to train our bot to make predictions on different data sets.

 ## Tech Stack

-#### Backend/Frontend
+#### Backend

 * Python
 * TensorFlow

+#### Frontend
  * ReactJS
+ * HTML
+ * CSS

 #### Testing

-* unittest
+* unittest with TensorFlow's testing library

 #### Deployment